 On February 19, FORCE organized a group of approximately 20 stakeholders representing patient and health care professional organizations, and met with the leadership of Medicare’s Coverage and Analysis Group (CAG) to discuss application of the NCD for Next Generation Sequencing (NGS) to hereditary cancer genetic testing in addition to tumor (somatic) testing.
 See our blog on the meeting.

-On March 7, Medicare published an updated “transmittal” to the Medicare Area Contractors giving the first outward indication that they are seriously contemplating changes to the NCD and/or its interpretation.
+In early March, Medicare published an updated “transmittal” to the MACs giving the first outward indication that they were contemplating changes to the NCD and/or its interpretation.
 The document extended the implementation date of the policy for 30 days and went on to state "CMS is sensitive to the concerns of its stakeholders regarding the interpretation of this policy and will work with the MACs to adjust their respective claims processing systems accordingly."
-The was followed by public remarks from CMS leadership on March 26, indicating that they will revisit the policy in light of the community's concerns.
+The was followed by public remarks from CMS leadership on March 26, indicating that they intended to revisit the policy in light of the community's concerns.